Brronnie/Social-Attention-for-Traffic/README.md

 # Efficient Social Attention for Autonomous Decision-Making in Varing Traffic Scenarios
 ![Results](experiments/cross-scenarios/FigureResults.jpg)
-This repository contains the source code for coursework paper: Efficient Social Attention for Autonomous Decision-Making in Varing Traffic Scenarios.
+This repository contains the source code for coursework paper: *Efficient Social Attention for Autonomous Decision-Making in Varing Traffic Scenarios*.
 The experiment environment is forked from: [HighwayEnv](https://github.com/Farama-Foundation/HighwayEnv) and [rl-agents](https://github.com/eleurent/rl-agents).
 We modify the code to deploy our proposed method.

 ## Run the Code
 To run the code, you may follow the instruction in `.\example.ipynb`.